Tom D. McKeown: Career

 Admitted to the bar in 1899, McKeown began practice in Malvern, Arkansas.
 He moved to Ada, Indian Territory (now Oklahoma), in 1901 and resumed the practice of law.
 He was appointed a member of the first State bar commission and elected president in 1909.
-He served as judge of the seventh district of Oklahoma from 1910 to 1914, and as presiding judge of the fifth division of the supreme court commission in 1915 and 1916.
+He served as judge of the seventh district of Oklahoma from 1910 to 1914, and as presiding judge of the fifth division of the Oklahoma Supreme Court Commission in 1915 and 1916.

 McKeown was elected as a Democrat to the Sixty-fifth and Sixty-sixth Congresses, and served from March 4, 1917 to March 3, 1921.
 An unsuccessful candidate for reelection in 1920 to the Sixty-seventh Congress, Mckeown was elected to the Sixty-eighth and to the five succeeding Congresses, serving from March 4, 1923 to January 3, 1935.
 He was an unsuccessful candidate for renomination in 1934.

 For the years 1935 and 1936, McKeown moved to Chicago, Illinois, and resumed the practice of law.
 He returned to Ada, Oklahoma, in 1937 and engaged in farming and oil production.
 He served as a delegate to the Democratic State convention in 1942 and as county attorney of Pontotoc County, Oklahoma, from April 1, 1946, to January 1, 1947.
 He was appointed county judge in 1947 and elected in 1948 and again in 1950 and served until his death.